ahmadiesa-abu/assignment_plugin/README.md

 service postgresql start
 ```

------- if the above is done ( the host will be ready to service request on port 5000
+------ if the above is done ( the host will be ready to service requests on port 5000

 ```